-Ashley South has 20 years’ experience as an independent author, researcher and consultant.
-He has a PhD from the Australian National University, and an MSc from SOAS (University of London), and is a Research Fellow at Chiang Mai University.
+Ashley South has over 20 years’ experience as an independent author, researcher and consultant.
+He has a PhD from the Australian National University and an MSc from SOAS (University of London), and is a Senior Research Fellow at Chiang Mai University, and director of the Research Unit at the Mon National College.

-Subscribe to the South and Merryfellow Substack blog: https://frogmortpress.substack.com
+Subscribe to the South and Merryfellow Substack blog [free by email], Scratching the Surface -

 My latest ->